 A technical writer intern is an entry-level position in the technical writing field.
 Depending on the industry and organization, it can be a trainee position or a full-blown job that leads to a technical writer position.
 If you're interested in learning about the technical writer intern job description via video, watch below:

-Technical writing interns are usually paid interns that have had experience in content writing, business writing, or other forms of writing.
+Technical writing interns often receive pay and have experience in content writing, business writing, or other forms of writing.
 In some cases, they may be knowledgeable in a specific subject and opt for technical writing in their field due to their knowledge of the subject matter.

 In any case, the role of the technical writer intern and their job description depends on the organization.
-For example, if it’s a medical company, they would prefer hiring someone who has some experience in medical writing or has knowledge of the medical industry.
-However, since it’s a complicated field, the company would initially hire the person through a paid internship to check if they’re a good fit.
-If they are, the company will hire the candidate as a technical writer.
+For example, if it's a medical company, they would prefer hiring someone who has some experience in medical writing or has knowledge of the medical industry.
+However, since it's a complicated field, the company would initially hire the person through a paid internship to check if they're a good fit.
+The company will then hire the candidate as a technical writer.

 Most companies in such industries tend to work the same way.
 It's a great way to bring out qualified applicants and check their skills, knowledge, and overall compatibility with the company before going through the trouble of hiring them.

-Some internship programs don’t necessarily give technical writer interns direct tasks.
-At times, the internship acts as a trainee camp where the intern learns about the industry and organization, along with how the products and services work.
+Some internship programs don't necessarily give technical writer interns direct tasks.
+The internship sometimes trains the intern on the industry and organization and how the products or services work.
 That means technical writer interns may have to train besides software development and software engineer interns, too, at times.